COVID-19 will continue to impact the business model, consumer demand and supply chains that are central to direct selling companies.

 - Geography.
 Evaluating supply chains through a geographic lens helps balance cost savings against any exposure to foreign politics, removes logistical barriers and maintains reliability.
 But while using countries with low labor costs can provide massive savings, reliance on a single country risks exposure to unforeseen issues such as tariffs, manufacturing shutdowns and more.

 - Supplier count.
 The number of suppliers must be carefully managed to ensure reliability and minimize costs and logistical complexities.
 Through vendor consolidation, direct selling companies can reduce external costs and leverage volume discounts.
 However, eliminating too many suppliers can impact business continuity, and over-indexing on a supplier network might hurt profitability.

 - Co-manufacturing.
 Direct selling companies must validate any co-manufacturers to ensure they can scale, adapt to changing needs and have the necessary technical proficiency.
 The right co-manufacturer relationships can reduce supply chain complexity and allow for quick product development, whereas troubled relationships can result in delays or poor quality.
 Also, as the co-manufacturing landscape consolidates, legacy supply relationships should be reevaluated.

-COVID-19 has and will continue to affect the business model, consumer demand and supply chains that are central to direct selling companies.
-While the exact timing, duration and extent of the impact remain unknown, direct sellers can take many steps to position their sales and communication efforts to show resilience and emerge as a stronger and more trusted brand overall.
+COVID-19 has affected and will continue to affect the business model, consumer demand and supply chains that are central to direct selling companies.
+While the exact timing, duration and extent of the impact remain unknown, direct sellers can take many steps to position their sales and communication efforts to show resilience and emerge as stronger and more trusted brands overall.
 They should also adopt a longer time horizon to review greater strategic transformations and follow industry best practices to create lasting brands with a growth-filled future.